MozillaFoundation/mozfest-plaza/content/atrium-public/en.md

 <br />

 **[Secure your ticket now for MozFest](https://www.mozillafestival.org/tickets/)** where the brightest minds and most ambitious ideas from the internet health movement will come together for this virtual event.

-The **[MozFest 2023 Call for Proposals](https://www.mozillafestival.org/propsosals) is now open**, and closes on December 16th 2022.
-Learn more about how to submit your session proposal on our website.